 Joint Stock Company

-It is an association of persons united for the purpose of carrying on business whose capital is formed of shares.
-The proportion of capital contributed to the joint stock is called a share.
-Every share is liable for the amount unpaid.
+It is an association of persons united for the purpose of carrying on a business whose capital is formed of shares.
+The proportion of capital contributed to the joint-stock is called a share.
+Every share is liable for the amount of unpaid.
 Shares are transferable and may be sold at any time.

 A person who has been ordered by the court to repay his debt is known as judgment-debtor.

 A jurquer is a customs official who is entrusted with the duty of examining cargoes or incoming vessels to find out if goods are smuggled or not.